weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-transformers.md

 The models are encapsulated in Docker containers.
 This allows for efficient scaling and resource planning.
 To choose your specific model, select the correct Docker container.
 There is a selection of pre-built Docker images available, but you can also build your own with a simple two-line Dockerfile.
 This separate-container microservice setup allows you to very easily host (and scale) the model independently on GPU-enabled hardware while keeping Weaviate on cheap CPU-only hardware, as  Weaviate is CPU-optimized.

-:::tip Inference speeds
-Transformer architecture models run *much* faster with GPUs, even for inference (10x+ speeds typically).
+:::tip Significant GPU/CPU speed differences Transformer architecture models run *much* faster with GPUs, even for inference (10x+ speeds typically).

-Accordingly, the `text2vec-transformers` module may be too slow with CPUs for import, or `nearText` queries.
+Without a GPU, import or `nearText` queries may become bottlenecks in production if using `text2vec-transformers`.

-If you do not have access to GPUs, we recommend:
+If this is the case, we recommend:
 - An API-based module such as [`text2vec-cohere`](./text2vec-cohere.md) or [`text2vec-openai`](./text2vec-openai.md), or
 - The [`text2vec-contextionary`](./text2vec-contextionary.md) module if you prefer a local inference container.
 :::